 A characterisation and CPUE analysis for the LEA 3 fishery was undertaken by Langley (2013).
-Leatherjacket, in LEA 3, are landed throughout the year almost exclusively by bottom trawl gear in Statistical Areas 021-25 and 030 (Figure 5).
-Almost all of LEA catch taken in the 10-50 m depth range.
-The characterisation revealed that most of the increase in LEA 3 catch from 2005/06 is attributable to the increased landings of leatherjacket catch from bottom trawls targeting spiny dogfish in Foveaux Strait (025).
+Leatherjacket in LEA 3 are landed throughout the year, taken almost exclusively by bottom trawl gear in Statistical Areas 021-025 and 030 (Figure 3).
+Almost all of the LEA catch is taken in the 10-50 m depth range.
+The characterisation revealed that most of the increase in LEA 3 catch since 2005-06 is attributable to increased landings of leatherjacket catch from bottom trawls targeting spiny dogfish in Foveaux Strait (025).

-A CPUE standardisation was undertaken using catch and effort data that included all trips that landed or targeted LEA 3, but did not include zero LEA 3 catch trips.
-Landed catch was assigned to effort records proportional to estimated catch, following the Starr (2007) methodology, with some 528 refinements where the data were aggregated to CELR equivalent format (vessel/day/method/stat/target) and then the records were defined as CELR equivalent.
+A CPUE standardisation was undertaken using catch and effort data that included all trips that landed or targeted LEA 3, but did not include trips that did not catch LEA 3.
+Landed catch was assigned to effort records proportional to estimated catch, following the Starr (2007) methodology, with some refinements where the data were aggregated to CELR equivalent format (vessel/day/method/statistical area/target species) and then the records were defined as CELR equivalent.
 This method was somewhat problematic due to difference in the reliability of reporting of fishing location and target species between the CELR and TCER form types.
 The Foveaux Strait and Canterbury Bight fisheries were analysed separately.
 The Foveaux Strait analysis was rejected by the Working Group and is therefore not reported further.

-The Canterbury Bight analysis was limited to the bottom trawl (BT) fishery in stat areas 020, 022, targeting a range of target species (RCO, BAR, FLA, ELE, TAR, WAR and GUR).
-The data set included trips where 1 kg or more of LEA 3 were landed.
+The Canterbury Bight analysis was limited to the bottom trawl (BT) fishery in Statistical Areas 020 and 022, targeting a range of target species (RCO, BAR, FLA, ELE, TAR, WAR and GUR).
+The dataset included trips where 1 kg or more of LEA 3 were landed.
 The analysis had large numbers of very small catches.
 Eight vessels accounted for 80% of the catch.
-The working group requested that the Canterbury Bight delta lognormal model targeting FLA, ELE, GUR from 2002 (Target FLA,GUR,ELE post QMS) be used as these are the years when the reporting is likely to be more reliable.
+The working group requested that the Canterbury Bight delta lognormal model targeting FLA, ELE, GUR from 2002 (Target FLA, GUR, ELE post QMS) be used as these are the years when the reporting is likely to be more reliable.
 There was an indication that CPUE from the Canterbury Bight fishery has increased since the early 2000s, and these indices were robust to some key assumptions.
-The index (Figure 6) showed that the CPUE remained low at the start of the series and then began to increase from 2007/08 to 2011/12.
+The index (Figure 4) showed that the CPUE remained low at the start of the series and then began to increase from 2007-08 to 2011-12.
 However, some concerns were raised about the low number of vessels in the analysis and the development of new markets for this species that may have increased targeting or retention of this species in recent years, suggesting that the index may not be reliable as an index of abundance.